Muhammad Rafli: Arema FC

 Rafli signed his first professional contract with Arema F.C. in January 2017.
 Rafli made his Arema debut on 23 April 2017 in a Liga 1 match against Bhayangkara in a 2–0 home win.
 He contributed with only 7 league appearances, without scoring during his 2017 season.

 On 27 April 2018, he made his first start and played the full 90 minutes for the first time, in a 3–1 win against Persipura Jayapura.
 On 14 October, Rafli provided an assist for Ahmad Nur Hardianto in a 2–1 lose over PSM Makassar.
 However, Rafli also made a blunder against the host's winning goal scored by Guy Junior Ondoua.
 He contributed with only 19 league appearances, without scoring during his 2018 season.
 In December 2018, he signed a new deal with Arema for two-years contract.

-On 18 February 2019, Rafli starting his match in 2019 season in the first leg of Arema'2018–19 Piala Indonesia round of 16 in a 1–1 draw against Persib Bandung.
+On 18 February 2019, Rafli starting his match in 2019 season in the first leg of 2018–19 Piala Indonesia round of 16 in a 1–1 draw against Persib Bandung.
 He also scored his first goal for Arema, scored in the 75th minutes.
 In the second leg in Malang four days later, Arema eventually draw the match 2–2, and were eliminated from the competition.
 Despite this, He won his second trophy with the club in April 2019, making first appearance for the first time until last appearances in the second leg of 2019 Indonesia President's Cup final against the rival Persebaya Surabaya.
 He scored his first Liga 1 goal on 2 October 2019.
 It was the first goal in a 0–2 victory against PSM Makassar.
 On 16 December 2019, he scored in a 3–2 win over Bali United.
 He contributed with 17 league appearances with four times as a starting, scored 2 goals and 1 assist during his 2019 season.